 - smaller (where several layers of a single flower were cut from a 12×12 sheet)

-All of the options and suggestions below can be used on any of the three sizes.
+All of the options and suggestions below can be used on any of the various sizes.
 The only difference is how large you make your layers.
 For the largest flowers, you will cut out individual petals and glue them together to make your largest layers.
 For the medium flowers, you will cut your bottom layers as large as you can on a single 12×12 sheet.
 And for the smallest ones, you can start with any size layer you want.
 And for what it’s worth, I simply sketched my petals lightly in pencil.
 The pencil marks are erased very easily.

 Making your petals:

-Once you have decided which size option you are making (and I suggest starting with smaller examples and moving larger), you’ll need to decide the look of your petals.
+Once you have decided which size option you are making (and I suggest starting with smaller flowers and moving larger), you’ll need to decide the look of your petals.
 You have three basic options on your petals:

 teardrop, rounded, more squared, pointed